How to import and export CMS/Static Pages to Magento 2

 identifier URL Key Lowercase letters and numerals, underscores and dashes allowed sample_page_url

-You can get the code of the store view at Stores > All Stores > click the required entity in the Store Views column and find ‘Code’ field.
+You can get the code of the store view at Stores > All Stores > click the required entity in the Store Views column and find the ‘Code’ field.

 The value in the ‘code’ field is the store view.